michal-h21/make4ht/README.md

     make4ht filename "customcfg, charset=utf-8" " -cunihtf -utf8" " -dfoo"

-but note that this will not use `make4ht` routines for output dir making and copying.
-If you want to use them, change the line above to:
+Note that this will not use `make4ht` routines for output dir making and copying If you want to use them, change the line above to:

     make4ht filename "customcfg, charset=utf-8" " -cunihtf -utf8"  -d foo

-this is the same as:
+This call has the same effect as following:

     make4ht -u -c customcfg -d foo filename

-Output directory doesn't have to exist, it will be created automaticaly.
+Output directory doesn't have to exist, it will be created automatically.
 Specified path can be relative to current directory, or absolute:

     make4ht -d use/current/dir/ filename